Stratio/crossdata/doc/src/site/sphinx/6_reference_guide.rst

 4.1 CREATE TABLE AS SELECT
 --------------------------

-The table will be created in both he Crossdata catalog and the target datasource indicated within the query:
+The table will be created in both the Crossdata catalog and the target datasource indicated within the query:

 CREATE [TEMPORARY] TABLE [IF NOT EXISTS] \<tablename\> [<schema>] USING \<datasource\> OPTIONS ( (\<property\>',)\+\<property\> ) AS \<select\>